ftnapps/jamnntpd/ReadMe.txt

  -echomailjam <echomail.jam>

-   If you specify a filename here, JamNNTPd will write a line to this file with the messagebase and message number of each message that is posted.
+   If you specify a filename here, JamNNTPd will write a line to this file with the messagebase and message number for each message that is posted.
    The file follows the ECHOMAIL.JAM format supported by some tossers.

- -g <groupsfile>
- -a <allowfile>
- -u <usersfile>
- -x <xlatfile>

-   Use these to override the default locations of the config files.

- -l <logfile>

-   Use this to override the default location of the log file.
+Options for configuration files:

+ -config <configfile>

+   Read options from the specified configuration file.

+ -create <configfile>

+   Create a configuration file with the default settings.

 4.2 Access rights
 -----------------
 Access rights in JamNNTPd is based on access groups.
 Every newsgroup in